LeavesLei/RNN-experiments-for-beginners/README.md

 - https://keras.io/zh/layers/recurrent/

-### If the repository have help you, just give me a smile😀
+### If the repository ha help you, just give me a smile😀